Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-consists of a horn-produced proton beams of 60-120 GeV, a beam power of $\sim$1.2MW from FermiLab, Illinois sent to a 40ktons fiducial volume liquid argon time-projection far detector(FD) at a depth of $\sim$1450m at Sanford Underground Research Facilty (SURF) in South Dakota passing through a high resolution near detector(ND) at FermiLab.
-The baseline is $\sim$1300km and is ideal to measure the matter effects and the CP violations simultaneously.\\The Long Baseline Neutrino Facility/Deep Underground Neutrino Experiment (LBNF/DUNE) collaboration is a major US project which aims at probing the following fundamental problems\cite{acciarri2016long}-- \begin{enumerate} \item precision measurements of the parameters that govern the neutrino oscillation $\nu_{\mu}\rightarrow\nu_{e}$ and $\bar{\nu}_{\mu}\rightarrow\bar{\nu}_{e}$, therby-- \begin{itemize} \item contributing to the CP violating phase. $\delta_{CP}\neq0,\pi$ will correspond to the discovery of CPV in the leptonic sector.
-Further, presence of matter-antimatter asymmetry can be explained. \item determining the neutrino mass hierarchy (\textit{whether normal or inverted?}) by confirming the sign of $\Delta m^{2}_{31}=m^{2}_{3}-m^{2}_{1}$. \item determining the octant of atmospheric mixing angle $\theta_{23}$ i.e. whether $\theta_{23}<45^{0}$ or $\theta_{23}>45^{0}$? \end{itemize} \item search for proton decay, providing a path to Grand Unified Theory (GUT). \item detection and measurement of the $\nu_{e}$-flux from a core-collapse supernova within our galaxy, if any occurs during the operation of the DUNE project. \end{enumerate}
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} FermiLab$\rightarrow$Soudan Lab, US \task \textbf{Period:} 2017 (\textit{construction}) \task \textbf{Type:} $\nu_{\mu}$, $\nu_{e}$, $\bar{\nu}_\mu$, $\bar{\nu}_e$ \task \textbf{Detection Technique:} LAr-TPC \end{tasks} The DUNE\cite{diwan2016long,adams2013long} is a long baseline neutrino oscillation experiment that consists of a horn-produced proton beams of 60-120 GeV, a beam power of $\sim$1.2MW from FermiLab, Illinois will be sent to a 40ktons fiducial volume liquid argon time-projection far detector(FD) at a depth of $\sim$1450m at Sanford Underground Research Facilty (SURF) in South Dakota passing through a high resolution near detector(ND) at FermiLab.
+The baseline is $\sim$1300km and is ideal to measure the matter effects and the CP violations simultaneously.\\DUNE\cite{acciarri2016long} aims at probing the following fundamental problems: \begin{enumerate} \item precision measurements of the parameters that govern the neutrino oscillation $\nu_{\mu}\rightarrow\nu_{e}$($\nu_{e}$ appearance) and $\bar{\nu}_{\mu}\rightarrow\bar{\nu}_{e}$($\bar{\nu}_{e}$ appearance), thereby-- \begin{itemize} \item contributing to the CP violating phase. $\delta_{CP}\neq0,\pi$ will correspond to the discovery of CPV in the leptonic sector.
+Further, presence of matter-antimatter asymmetry can be explained. \item determining the neutrino mass hierarchy (\textit{whether normal or inverted?}) by confirming the sign of $\Delta m^{2}_{31}=m^{2}_{3}-m^{2}_{1}$. \item determining the octant of atmospheric mixing angle $\theta_{23}$ i.e. whether $\theta_{23}<45^{0}$ or $\theta_{23}>45^{0}$? \end{itemize} \item search for proton decay, providing a path to Grand Unified Theory (GUT). \item detection and measurement of the $\nu_{e}$-flux from a core-collapse supernovae within our galaxy, if any occurs in the operation period of the DUNE project. \end{enumerate}